IdraChaudhary/IdraChaudhary/README.md

 ### About Me
 I’m **Idra Chaudhary**, an engineer and program manager who thrives where **data meets design** and **logic meets leadership**.
-I build systems that think — structured, scalable, and built with intent.
+I build systems that think — structured, scalable, and human-focused.
-To me, clarity is as critical as creativity; it’s how I turn ideas into intelligent architecture.
+Every system I design starts with a simple principle: **clarity over complexity.**

-> Smart systems aren’t loud — they’re simply understood.
+> Systems that make sense, stay relevant.

 ---